luyr/yiren-personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a first-year Ph.D. student in Computer Science at Case Western Reserve University, where I am advised by Prof. Yu Yin.
-Prior to that, I received my M.S. in Computer Science from University at Buffalo (UB) in 2023, where I was fortunate to be a member of SAIR lab and advised by Prof. Chen Wang.
+Prior to that, I received my M.S. in Computer Science and Engineering from University at Buffalo (UB) in 2023, where I was fortunate to be a member of SAIR lab and advised by Prof. Chen Wang.
 I received my B.Eng. in Computer Science from ShanghaiTech University supervised by Prof. Sören Schwertfeger.
 {style="text-align: justify;"}